hazelcast/hazelcast-reference-manual/src/PartitionGroupConfig.md

 You can group members in the same JVM (or physical machine) or members located in the same chassis.
 Or you can group members to create identical capacity.
 We call these groups **partition groups**.
 Partitions are assigned to those partition groups instead of to single members.
 Backups of these partitions are located in another partition group.

+### Grouping Types

-When you enable partition grouping, Hazelcast presents three choices for you to configure partition groups.
+When you enable partition grouping, Hazelcast presents the following choices for you to configure partition groups.

+**1. HOST_AWARE:**

-- You can group members automatically using the IP addresses of members, so members sharing the same network interface will be grouped together.
+You can group members automatically using the IP addresses of members, so members sharing the same network interface will be grouped together.
 All members on the same host (IP address or domain name) will be a single partition group.
 This helps to avoid data loss when a physical server crashes, because multiple replicas of the same partition are not stored on the same host.
 But if there are multiple network interfaces or domain names per physical machine, that will make this assumption invalid.

 ```xml
 <partition-group enabled="true" group-type="HOST_AWARE" />